 If you're worried about someone who may be struggling, we've got some tips to help you reach out.

-⚠️ We're updating the information on this page in relation to the coronavirus pandemic.
-The advice on this page may change significantly as the situation continues to develop.
+⚠️ We're updating the information on this page in relation to the coronavirus pandemic and the advice on this page may change.

 We know how important human connections are.
 And we know how hard the challenges and experiences of the past year have been for many people.
 During this time, we want to help you feel confident supporting others who may be struggling.
 Now, more than ever, we need to stay connected with others.

 It might feel difficult to mention to someone that you’re worried about them if you haven’t seen them in person or talked for a while.
 That’s OK.
 If you think somebody might need help, trust your instincts and strike up a conversation.
 Reaching out to someone can make a big difference if they’re going through a tough time.
 It can be a video call, a phone call, a text, a DM or a walk in your local park.
 You could write a letter or an email.
 Starting a conversation and showing you care can be the first step to helping someone feel less isolated.